BIBA

 How many claims would this be if I claim for two alloy wheels simultaneously?

-You can claim two different repairs simultaneously (you may have caught both the front and rear alloy on a kerb at the same time).
+You can claim two different repairs simultaneously (for example, you may have caught both the front and rear alloy on a kerb at the same time).
 This will count as two claims on your policy.

 Can I save up all my claims until the end of my policy and claim all at once?

 No. You must report any damage as soon as you see it.
-This is because any exposed metal surface may see water ingress.
-This can further damage the alloy and make any repair impossible.
+Any exposed metal surface may see water ingress, which can further damage the alloy and make any repair impossible.
 We ask that you contact the claims team as soon as you can, up to 30 days from the incident that caused the damage.
 If the damage is reported outside this timescale, we cannot guarantee a claim can be processed.

 Do claims carry over if I do not make 4 in a year?

 No. The maximum number of claims we allow is 4 in 12 months.
-This allows for, on a 3-year policy, 4 in year one, 4 in year two, and 4 in year three.
+On a 3-year policy, this allows for 4 in year one, 4 in year two, and 4 in year three.

 I have ordered an upgrade on the standard alloys.
 Will these be covered?